IBM-MIL/MILCarouselCollectionView/README.md

 <br>
 ### Storyboard Implementation

 1. On the UIViewController you would like to add the MILCarouselCollectionView to, add a `Container View` to UIViewController's view and delete the new UIViewController storyboard auto embeded in the container view.
 Add the appropriate autolayout constraints to the container view so that it displays to your liking within the UIViewController's view.
-The height and width you make the container view will define the height and width of the MILCarouselCollectionView as well as the height and width of the UICollectionViewCells in the MILCarouselCollectionView.
+The height and width you make the container view will define the height and width of the MILCarouselCollectionView as well as the height and width of the MILCarouselCollectionViewCells in the MILCarouselCollectionView.
 Your storyboard should now look like this: <p align="center">
 <img src="README_ASSETS/storyboard_implementation_step1.png"  alt="Drawing" width=600 border=0 /></p>
 1. Next add a `UICollectionViewController` to the storyboard.
 Select this UICollectionViewController on storyboard so that it's highlighted and then select the `Identity Inspector` of the `Utilies` sidebar.
 Under "Custom Class" make the UICollectionViewController a subclass of `MILCarouselCollectionViewController`<p align="center">
 <img src="README_ASSETS/identity_inspector.png"  alt="Drawing" height=150 border=0 /></p>